-In February 2022, a military conflict arose between Russia and Ukraine, with the latter being supported by countries in the NATO alliance as well as others around the globe, including imposition of financial and trade sanctions against Russia.
-Although the length, impact and outcome of the ongoing military conflict in Ukraine is highly unpredictable, this conflict could lead to significant market and other disruptions, including significant volatility in commodity prices, supply of energy resources, instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences as well as increase in cyberattacks and espionage.
-In the event the conflict continues or extends beyond Ukraine, together with reduction or stoppage of energy exports from Russia, the global economy could face a recessionary downturn.
-We have operations in Poland and Romania, which border Ukraine and are partly dependent on gas supplies from Russia for their energy needs.
-The economies of Poland and Romania may be materially and adversely affected in the event of any disruption of gas supplies or extension of the conflict beyond Ukraine.
+Geopolitical crises, such as war, political instability and terrorist attacks, could disrupt our operations.
+The conflict between Russia and Ukraine and the recent conflict in Israel have led and could lead to significant market and other disruptions, including significant volatility in commodity prices, supply of energy resources, instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences as well as increase in cyberattacks and espionage.
+In particular, we have operations in Poland and Romania, which border Ukraine and have been materially and adversely affected by inflation, particularly increases in energy and food prices, resulting from disrupted supplies from Russia and Ukraine.
 In addition, as a result of the ongoing military conflict, there has been a growing number of migrants in Poland and Romania.
-Such an influx of migrants could lead to rising inflations in these two countries, thereby resulting in an upward pressure on wages, which could have a material adverse effect on our operations in these two countries.
+Such an influx of migrants could further exacerbate inflation in these two countries, thereby resulting in an upward pressure on wages, which could have a material adverse effect on our operations in these two countries.
+The length, impact and outcome of the ongoing military conflict in Ukraine are highly unpredictable.
+If the conflict continues or extends beyond Ukraine, it would continue to have a significant impact on the global economy and our operations in Poland and Romania.

-The withdrawal of the UK from the EU in January 2020, commonly referred to as "Brexit," has also created significant political and economic uncertainty regarding the future trading relationship between the UK and the EU as well as other countries, such as the United States, Australia, and New Zealand.
-In particular, the UK and the EU have ratified a trade and cooperation agreement governing their future relationship and the UK continues to negotiate agreements on specific areas of trade and economic arrangements with other countries.
-The UK-EU trade and cooperation agreement addresses trade, economic arrangements, law enforcement, judicial cooperation and a governance framework including procedures for dispute resolution, among other things.
-Because the agreement merely sets forth a framework in many respects and will require complex additional bilateral negotiations between the UK and the EU as both parties continue to work on the rules for implementation, significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.
-These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and financial markets, and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
-Any of these factors could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-26.1% of our revenues and 21.6% of our revenue less repair payments (non-GAAP) in the nine months ended December 31, 2022 and 29.5% of our revenues and 23.8% of our revenue less repair payments (non-GAAP) in fiscal 2022 are denominated in pound sterling.
+Additionally, major political events, including the UK's withdrawal from the EU in January 2020, commonly referred to as "Brexit," has also created uncertainty for businesses such as ours that operate in these markets.
+While the UK and the EU have ratified a trade and cooperation agreement to govern their relationship after Brexit, the agreement merely sets forth a framework in many respects and requires additional bilateral negotiations between the UK and the EU as both parties continue to work on the rules for implementation.
+Significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.
+Such terms could adversely affect the economic conditions in affected markets as well as the stability of the global financial markets, which in turn have had and may continue to have a material adverse effect on global economic conditions and financial markets, and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
+23.5% of our revenues and 21.4% of our revenue less repair payments (non-GAAP) in the three months ended September 30, 2023 and 25.4% of our revenues and 21.4% of our revenue less repair payments (non-GAAP) in fiscal 2023 were denominated in pound sterling.
 The extent and duration of the decline in the value of the pound sterling to the US dollar and other currencies is unknown at this time.
 A long-term reduction in the value of the pound sterling as a result of Brexit or otherwise could adversely impact our earnings growth rate and profitability.
-We believe that our hedging program is effective, however there is no assurance that it will protect us against fluctuations in foreign currency exchange rates.
+Although we believe that our hedging program is effective, there is no assurance that it will protect us against fluctuations in foreign currency exchange rates.